WesVanVugt/promise-pool-executor/README.md

   * options.**frequencyLimit** - The maximum number of times a promise can be invoked within the time window specified by options.frequencyWindow *(optional)*.
   * options.**frequencyWindow** - The time window in milliseconds to use for options.frequencyLimit *(optional)*.
 * pool.**addLinearTask(options)** - Adds a task with a concurrency limit of 1.
 Returns a PromisePoolTask object which can be resolved to an array containing the results of the task.
-  * options.**generator** - A function which returns a new promise each time it is run, or null to indicate the task is completed.
+  * options.**generator** - A function which returns a new promise or undefined each time it is run.
+If the function returns undefined, the task will be flagged as completed unless it is in a paused state.
+Called with "this" set as the PromisePoolTask object and passed an argument for invocation number.
   * options.**groups** - An array of groups to assign the task to.
 Groups are created using pool.addGroup(options) *(optional)*.
   * options.**invocationLimit** - The maximum number of times the task can be invoked *(optional)*.
   * options.**paused** - Starts the task in a paused state *(optional)*.